reiryuki/Dolby-Atmos-RC4-Ryuki-Mod/README.md

 - If using multiple audio mods, use one of these bellow, don't use both:
   - AML 4.0 supported
   - ACDB supported (Android 10 and bellow only for now)
+- You can rename dap-default.xml to use more bass enhancer boost.

 ## Troubleshooting
 - If Dolby force close, just reinstall again.